 This is another mistake applicants make.

-Don’t get me wrong - it’s good to show off your skills and work experience.
+Don’t get me wrong - it’s good to show off your skills and what to write in a resume for work experience.
 Out of everything, you should be flexing the difference you’ve made in a previous role you’ve worked as.
 E.g. going into detail and describing the positive results or success that you’ve been responsible for.

 And buzzwords can really help with emphasizing your level of ability.

 On the flip side, things can take a turn for the worse if you start overexaggerating and making your statements too dramatic.

 We’ve already made it clear that you should be using examples or case studies…

 But even so, there’s always a limit and a line you shouldn’t cross.
 Just because you do have an example to talk about, you don’t want to mislead your hiring managers by overdramatizing it.